Last updated Feb. 9, 2022, by Teresa Carvalho, MS

 Kynmobi, called APL-130277 during development, is a fast-acting, thin-strip film coated with apomorphine that is given noninvasively through the lining of the mouth, from a disintegrating strip placed under the tongue.
 Apomorphine is a small molecule that binds to the dopamine receptors and activates them, mimicking the effect of dopamine in the brain.

-A Phase 3 clinical trial (NCT02469090) recruited 219 Parkinson’s patients who were taking levodopa and experiencing at least one off episode that lasted at least two hours a day.
-During the trial, patients were given either Kynmobi or a placebo for 12 weeks, and could take the medication up to five times each day.
+Sunovion sponsored a Phase 3 clinical trial (NCT02469090) that recruited 141 Parkinson’s patients who were taking levodopa and experiencing at least one off episode a day, lasting at least two hours.
+During the trial, participants were given either Kynmobi or a placebo for 12 weeks, or about three months, and could take the medication up to five times each day.
 To analyze the effects of the treatment, researchers used the Movement Disorder Society Unified Parkinson’s Disease Rating Scale (MDS-UPDRS) part 3 score, looking at the pre-dose period to 30 minutes after dosing at week 12.
 Of note, part 3 of the MDS-UPDRS scale is used to evaluate Parkinson’s motor symptoms.

-A second Phase 3 clinical trial (NCT02542696), slated for completion in July 2022, is underway in 226 Parkinson’s patients at sites across the U.S., Canada, and Europe.
-The aim of this open-label study, due to end in March 2023, is to determine the long-term safety and efficacy of Kynmobi.
+Another Phase 3 clinical trial (NCT02542696), slated for completion in July 2022, is underway in 226 Parkinson’s patients at sites across the U.S., Canada, and Europe.
+The aim of this open-label study is to determine the long-term safety and efficacy of Kynmobi.
 Previous data from this trial supported Kynmobi treatment as safe and effective for roughly one year of use.

 Kynmobi was approved by the FDA as a sublingual film at 10 mg, 15 mg, 20 mg, 25 mg, and 30 mg doses, to be taken as needed up to a maximum of five times a day.
-Each use of the treatment should be at least two hours apart, with no more than 30 mg taken at any one time.
+Each use of the treatment should be at least two hours apart, with a maximum single dose of 30 mg.

 Parkinson’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.